Skip to main content

 Social Security Tax (Rate: Variable):

-These tax policies, including the relatively low VAT rate and the absence of personal income tax for residents, contribute to the UAE’s appeal as a global business hub with a favorable tax environment.
+These tax policies, including the relatively low VAT rate, the absence of personal income tax on salaries, and the current corporate tax regime, shape the UAE’s position as a major business hub.

 Payroll Taxes in UAE